Port Henry is an historic town with a creative future. We welcome you and hope that you will take a tour of our public art!

 Located at thee entry to Port Henry's Village Beach, this colorful sign has homemade arrows pointing to places around the world and close by.
 Made of found wood and driftwood from the lakeshore, the sign is sure to get you where you want to go.

 Recently, some of Port Henry's citizen artists created four "window" paintings to adorn the facade of an historic storefront just to the north of the downtown Village Park and fountain.
 The four wooden panels bring color and flowers to downtown in all seasons.
 With a balcony and angled shape, the "Catch-Penny" building was a hotel in the 19th century.
-(This recent addition is not on the map, but can be found on Hiway 9N, less than a block north of the Fountain, item 12 on the map).

 This site is maintained by the